-In January 2013, Starz (now known as Starz Acquisition, LLC and formerly known as Liberty Media Corporation) spun-off (the "Starz Spin-Off") its then-former wholly-owned subsidiary, which, at the time of the Starz Spin-Off, held all of the businesses, assets and liabilities of Starz not associated with Starz, LLC (with the exception of the Starz, LLC office building).
+In January 2013, Starz (which was renamed Starz Acquisition, LLC in connection with its acquisition by Lions Gate Entertainment Corp. and was formerly known as Liberty Media Corporation) spun-off (the "Starz Spin-Off") its then-former wholly-owned subsidiary, which, at the time of the Starz Spin-Off, held all of the businesses, assets and liabilities of Starz not associated with Starz, LLC (with the exception of the Starz, LLC office building).
 The transaction was effected as a pro-rata dividend of shares of Liberty to the stockholders of Starz.

 Also in January 2013, Liberty obtained a controlling interest and began consolidating SIRIUS XM.
 SIRIUS XM, since the date of our investment, has repurchased approximately 2.5 billion SIRIUS XM shares for approximately \$9.4 billion.
 Liberty continues to maintain a controlling interest in SIRIUS XM following the completion of the share repurchases.
-As of December 31, 2017, we owned approximately 70% of the outstanding equity interest in SIRIUS XM.
+As of December 31, 2018, we owned approximately 73% of the outstanding equity interest in SIRIUS XM.
+On February 1, 2019, SIRIUS XM issued shares of SIRIUS XM Common Stock in conjunction with its acquisition of Pandora Media, Inc. ("Pandora"), which reduced our economic ownership in SIRIUS XM to approximately 67% as of such date.
+See note 7 for more information regarding the acquisition of Pandora.

 During 2014, Liberty's board of directors approved the issuance of shares of its Series C Liberty Media Corporation common stock to holders of its Series A and Series B Liberty Media Corporation common stock, effected by means of a dividend.
-On July 23, 2014, holders of Series A and Series B Liberty Media Corporation common stock received a dividend of two shares of Series C Liberty Media Corporation common stock for each share of Series A or Series B Liberty Media Corporation common stock held by them as of July 7, 2014.
-Additionally, in connection with the Series C Liberty Media Corporation common stock issuance and the Broadband Spin-Off (defined below), outstanding Series A Liberty Media Corporation common stock warrants have been adjusted, as well as the number of shares covered by outstanding cash convertible note hedges and purchased call options (the "Bond Hedge Transaction").
+On July 23, 2014, holders of Series A and Series B Liberty Media Corporation common stock received a dividend of two shares of Series C Liberty Media Corporation common stock received a dividend of two shares of Series C Liberty Media Corporation common stock received a dividend of two shares of Series C Liberty Media Corporation common stock received a dividend of two shares of Series C Liberty Media Corporation common stock received a dividend of two shares of Series C Liberty Media Corporation common stock ware and the Broadband Spin-Off (defined below), outstanding Series A Liberty Media Corporation common stock warrants have been adjusted, as well as the number of shares covered by outstanding cash convertible note hedges and purchased call options (the "Bond Hedge Transaction").
 See note 10 for further discussion regarding the warrants and Bond Hedge Transaction.